pingcap/docs-cn/sql/server-command-option.md

 - Optional values: "memory", "goleveldb", "boltdb", "mocktikv" or "tikv" (TiKV is a distributed storage engine, while the others are local storage engines)
 - For example, use `tidb-server --store=memory` to start a TiDB server with a pure memory engine

-## TiDB Server Configuration Files
+## TiDB server configuration files

 When you start the TiDB server, you can specify the server's configuration file using `--config path`.
 For overlapped options in configuration, the priority of command options is higher than configuration files.